 You should be able to return to your normal day after your restoration is placed, but you might experience some sensitivity to hot and cold temperatures for about 1 – 3 days.
 While infrequent, if you do, you may take over-the-counter pain medication to treat discomfort.
 However, you should not experience any major issues.
 If after a few days the filling feels high or uneven, please contact our office.
 Your tooth-colored filling can be kept clean by following a normal home oral care routine with daily brushing and flossing.
 At your annual exam, Dr. Heher will assess your restoration and determine its status to ensure it is functioning well.

 Tooth-colored fillings are a common treatment for cavities that are usually partially covered by dental insurance.
 A member of our team will contact your insurance company to determine your exact coverage before calculating your out-of-pocket expenses.
 If you do not have insurance, a staff member can discuss the payments methods accepted by our office during your consultation, including a medical financing option.

-Even though they are abnormal, cavities are nothing more than “invasive infections”, and unfortunately for most adults and children, are frequent event in life.
-Often they are result of inadequate oral hygiene (the old adage, “a clean tooth doesn’t decay” is still valid) combined with dietary “indiscretions”.
+Even though they are abnormal, cavities are nothing more than “invasive infections”, and unfortunately for most adults and children, are frequent events in life.
+Often they are the result of inadequate oral hygiene (the old adage, “a clean tooth doesn’t decay” is still valid) combined with dietary “indiscretions”.
 But, it’s important to have the infection removed and restored before the decay causes even bigger issues.
 At Smiles!
 Dentistry by Dr. Joseph Heher in Salisbury, MD, tooth decay and cavities can be corrected with composite resin fillings.
 Dr. Heher matches the color of your natural teeth so you maintain a healthy attractive smile.
 If you suspect that you or a family member has a cavity, contact our office to schedule an consultation with Dr. Heher.